coldenate/citationista/README.md

 ## Overview

-zotero-remnote-connector is a RemNote plugin that integrates with Zotero, the reference management software.
-It syncs your Zotero library into RemNote and provides tools for managing citations and sources within your notes.
+The Zotero Connector for RemNote syncs your Zotero library into RemNote and provides tools for managing citations and sources within your notes.

 **Core Features:**